RefresherTowel/docs/catalyst/advanced.md

 ## 5. Derived base values (`base_func`)

-Sometimes a stat's "base" is itself a function of other stats or fields:
+Sometimes a stat’s “base” is itself a function of other stats or fields:

 - Max HP from vitality + level.
 - Evasion from agility and equipment weight.